ministryofjustice/prison-visits-integration-tests/README.md

+# Integration & Smoke Tests for the Prison Visits Booking Service

+Integration and smoke tests are run by Jenkins.

+*Integration tests* ...
+- run every 30 minutes and when application branches are merged to master
+- *staging* environment only

+*Smoke tests* ...
+- run every 30 minutes and when application branches are merged to master
+- *production* environment only

+Both test suites are run against the Firefox browser.

 ## Setup instructions

-We run our integration test within Firefox for more reliability.

-Run the tests
+### Running tests

     bundle install
-    bundle exec rspec spec
+    bundle exec rspec spec/integration   # Integration tests only bundle exec rspec spec/smoke         # Smoke tests only

-### Running locally
+### Running tests locally

 These tests run fine locally.
 The only change to the default development configuration is to redirect email to mailtrap.